-The problem of anthropogenic climate change is one of the most pressing challenges we will face in decades.
-As an archipelago in the north Atlantic with a temperate maritime climate, Shetland faces its own specific climate threats, and just over two-thirds (67%) of people in Shetland see climate change as an immediate and urgent problem1.
+The problem of anthropogenic climate change is the most pressing challenge of our times.
+As an archipelago in the north Atlantic with a temperate maritime climate, Shetland faces its own specific climate threats, and just over two-thirds (67%) of people in Shetland see climate change as an immediate and urgent problem.

-The Scottish Government, which last year declared a Climate Emergency, has committed to reduce Scotland emissions of greenhouse gases (CO2, methane etc) to 'net-zero' by 2045, with a legally-binding target to achieve 75% of this reduction in GHG emissions by 2030.
+The Scottish Government, which last year declared a Climate Emergency, has committed to reduce Scotland emissions of greenhouse gases ( $\mathrm{CO}2$ , methane etc) to 'netzero' by 2045, with a legally-binding target to achieve 75% of this reduction in GHG emissions by 2030.

 The transport sector is the largest contributor to Scotland's emissions (37% in 2017), and the only one where emissions have increased over the past few years.
-Further, road transport makes up over two-thirds (69%) of transport emissions2.
+Furthermore, road transport makes up over two-thirds (69%) of transport emissions.
 Changes to the way we travel are therefore inevitable if we are to achieve the 'net zero' target.
 Investment in walking and cycling has a role to play; it is one of the best value transport interventions, with the potential to replace many short journeys currently made by car.